mdibaiee/flappy-es/README.md

 Web Server
 ----------

-To setup the web server, follow the steps below:
+To setup the web server, after installing the dependencies by running `pip install -r requirements`, follow the steps below:

 ```
 cd web